Countless Music ExperiencesClick on the icons to visit the performer’s music sample libraries

-With over a decade of sideshow entertainment-industry experience, Martika is one of the most in-demand sideshow performers in the Midwest.
-From designing her own stunts to teaching classes and workshops, Martika eats, sleeps, and breathes sideshow entertainment.
+With over a decade of sideshow entertainment industry experience, Martika is one of the most in-demand sideshow performers in the Midwest.
+From designing stunts to teaching classes and workshops, Martika eats, sleeps, and breathes sideshow entertainment.

 Brooklyn-based SunDub, an inventive and collaborative mix of New York City musicians, offers a classic reggae repertoire peppered with soul and funk selections.
 Joanna Teters’ commanding and smoky lead vocals blend seamlessly with the super-tight arrangements of the SunDub rhythm section.
 The result is a standout expression of reggae’s classic undulating pulse and lush subterranean grooves, reinvented for Festival listeners of all ages and fans of all genres.

-The Sunset Sinners are a collection of four of the region’s finest musicians, playing whisky-barrel rock and a fusion of Southern & 70’s rock with red dirt country.
-The Sinners are super high energy performing their own originals along with Sinnerized classics!
-Their single and music video for their original song, “Always Time for One More Beer” has garnered a lot of attention with the video going viral throughout the Midwest and Southern US & Eastern Europe.
-The Sinners will also have the dynamic Taylor Kline (guitar, harp, vocals) join them for a rocking classic ending to the 2020 Smoky Hill River Festival!
+The Sunset Sinners are four of the region’s finest musicians, playing whiskey-barrel rock and a fusion of Southern & 70’s rock with red-dirt country.
+The Sinners are super high-energy, performing originals along with Sinnerized classics!
+The single and music video for their original song, “Always Time for One More Beer” has garnered a lot of attention, with the video going viral throughout the Midwest and Southern U.S. & Eastern Europe.
+The Sinners also will have the dynamic Taylor Kline (guitar, harp, vocals) join them for a rocking classic ending to the 2021 Smoky Hill River Festival!

 The Hooten Hallers are a high-energy blues-rock band known for hard-traveling and wild live shows, with a seemingly endless tour schedule.
 The myriad of influences in their music incorporates elements of rhythm & blues, rock ’n’ roll, honky-tonk, jazz, soul, and punk, with a thematic penchant for the strange and unexplained.
 Their live shows take listeners on a seamless ride from raucous blues on the lap steel and bass sax, to sweet three-part harmonies to a romping dance number.